gescholt/gescholt.github.io/_pages/globtim.md

 ## Run Through Six-hump Camel Function

-We show the step by step process of running out method to compute all local minima of the Camel function,
+We show the step by step process of running out method to compute all local minimizers of the Camel function,

 $$ f(x_1, x_2)= (4-2.1 x_1^2 + \frac{x_1^4}{3})x_1^2 + x_1x_2 + (-4 + 4x_2^2)x_2^2, $$